RabbitMQ Integration

 Prerequisites

 - A queue to consume from.
-The queue must exist before the integration is created.
+The queue must exist on the broker before the integration is created.

 - Credentials (username and password) with permission to read from the queue.